ChronoZaga/EZWinGet/README.md

 ______________________________________________________________________________________________________________________

-## If you don't have WinGet installed, install in from Microsoft:
+## If you don't have WinGet installed, install it from Microsoft:

 Invoke-WebRequest -Uri https://aka.ms/getwinget -OutFile winget.msixbundle